Set up NFS server and configure NFS mount point on Ubuntu

 vi /etc/fstab

-Execute the command df -h to view the mounted partition
+Use the following command to verify the mounted filesystem.

 df -h